Best Mosaic Countertop Ideas For Your Next Project

 This mosaic countertop uses tropical colors and glass mosaic tile pieces to create a private oasis.
 Combined with the simplicity of solid wood colors, and pulling tones from the more neutral colors of the stucco walls, it works with both the carefully chosen wall art and plants.

 Not all mosaic countertops have to use such saturated and intense colors.
 Here, the same idea of a patchwork of tile sizes and shapes is used with a more subdued color scheme.
-The clear glass sink basin and the cool contemporary look of the minimal sink hardware really set the beauty of the patterns off.
+The clear glass sink basin and the cool contemporary look of the minimal sink hardware really set the beauty of the patterns off in this bathroom mosaic.

 The bright primary colors on this surface are like the swirl of a child’s kaleidoscope.
 The cabinets are kept light and white, while the drawer pulls and cabinet handles continue the playful color scheme.